Guide to Panamanian Spanish: 25 Common Phrases and “Spanglish” Words

 What Exactly Is Panamanian Spanish?

-The language spoken in Panama has been shaped by the country’s indigenous native languages, particularly the Panamanian Ngäbere and Kuna languages.
+Panamanian Spanish is, obviously, the Spanish spoken in Panama.
+It’s been shaped by the country’s indigenous native languages, particularly the Panamanian Ngäbere and Kuna languages.

 There are a few particulars to remember about Panamanian Spanish: